chelletuerk/groovy-moovyz/README.md

-# Movie Tracker
+# Groovie Movies

+This is a small-scale React Router application that displays the most popular movies, being accessed through IMDB's API.
+It allows a user to 'favorite' their favorite movies and stores them in a backend Express Node.js database.

   This project is working off the The Movie DB API (https://www.themoviedb.org/documentation/api - note you'll need to go create an account to get an API key).
 The idea of the project is to be able to sign in as a user and save favorite movies.
-Pretty simple right?
-HA HA not!

   Bc this is still in beta here is what you'll need to know.
   * Using PostgreSQL